viralemergence/trefle/README.md

 In practice, we can get away with removing the first hyper-parameter of the linear filter, as we have reasons to suspect that negative associations can often be false negatives.
 This leaves us with four hyper-parameters to tune.

+Because exploring the grid of linear filter parameters would be prohibitive in terms of computing time (but also would lead to less interpretable model inputs), we picked three initial models: the initial value is the same for all associations and determined by the connectance of `clover` (`connectance`); the initial value is given by the averaged relative degree of the host and the virus (`degree`); the initial value is given by the average of the previous two models (`hybrid`).

+We applied each model at various depth of low-rank approximation, *i.e.* by truncating the SVD to its 1st to 20th singular value.
+Within each model-rank combination, we imputed the value of 780 positive interactions (which we should assume are true positive given the nature of the `clover` data), and of 780 negative interactions (about which we will refrain from making assumptions), using LOOCV.

+The performance of each model-rank combination was measured using ROC-AUC, assuming that negative interactions are true negatives.
+Note that owing to the dimensions of `clover`, the training sample represents less than 1/1000 of the entire dataset.
+Further, for each model we decided on a threshold of evidence above which the pseudo-probability should be indicative of an actual association by picking the value of evidence which maximizes Youden's J statistic.
+In the overwheling majority of cases, this value of evidence *also* maximized the accuracy of the model.

 ## Output values

 The output value in `trefle` is akin to an association probability (but it is